Living room style and comfort is important

 3 – Organize Your Room

 One of the best ways of making your living room feel cozy and comfortable is to ensure that your furniture is laid out properly and situated in its optimal positions.
+Finding the ideal sofa can be a nightmare to choose when thinking about the room itself, but shoppok shopping may help with finding the right sofa.
 Take a step back and think about how you currently use the room and also how you’d like to use the room.
 Is this a space for socializing?
 For sharing intimate conversations with your family?
 Once you’ve established how you’d like the space to be used you can make sure your furniture is laid out to enhance that experience.
 Arrange your furniture in a way that is conducive to a conversation so that people can sit and chat without having to sit uncomfortably or raise their voices to hear each other.
 If your room is large enough, or serves multiple functions, create zones where everyone’s needs can be fulfilled.

 Many people make the mistake of overfilling a room, thinking that wherever there is an empty space there should be a piece of furniture, to prevent the room from feeling empty and stark.
 In reality, however, overstuffed rooms just look cluttered and crowded, lending a claustrophobic feel.
 Empty space creates the illusion of just that: space.
 By allowing areas of your room to be more sparsely decorated and parts of the wall to be bare from floor to ceiling the ultimate effect will be of a room that feels more tranquil and like a much more comfortable place to spend time.